Get your

 What is tipping etiquette in Peru?

 Tipping is customary but not mandatory.
 In restaurants, a 10% tip is usual.
-For bars, small change or rounding up is common.
-Tipping a bit extra for taxi drivers or hotel staff is nice.
+For bars, small change or rounding up is a common practice.
+Tipping a bit extra for taxi drivers or hotel staff is friendly.

 Is Peru affordable to visit?